Skip to content

 The expanding force is usually well understood, but the squeezing force is not.

-In order for the squeezing to become effective, participants are subject to a negative environment that has a large effect on their survival.
+In order for the squeezing to become effective, challengers, dissenters, and critics are subject to a negative environment that has a large effect on their survival.
 The effect can be multiple factors, including financial, economic, social, and psychological.

 Both the expanding force and the squeezing force are objective forces operative in a system.
 It can be a spontaneous process and not necessarily a conspiracy.